electron/packager/docs/api.md

 *Array* of *String*s

 The URL protocol scheme(s) to associate the app with.
-Specifying `myapp` would cause URLs such as `myapp://path` to be opened with the app.
+For example, specifying `myapp` would cause URLs such as `myapp://path` to be opened with the app.
 Maps to the `CFBundleURLSchemes` metadata property.
 This option requires a corresponding `protocol-name` option to be specified.

 ##### `protocol-name`